TarunJakkuva/Marathon-Completion-Prediction-using-Linear-Regression/README.md

-# Marathon-Completion-Prediction-using-Linear-Regression
-Linear Regression model analyzing the relationship between weekly training and marathon completion using synthetic data.
-Includes model evaluation with accuracy metrics and confusion matrix.
+# Marathon Completion Prediction using Logistic Regression

-This project explores whether **weekly training frequency** influences the likelihood of **successfully completing a marathon**, using a simple supervised machine learning approach.
+This project uses **Logistic Regression** to analyze whether **weekly training frequency** increases the probability of **successfully completing a marathon**.

-A **Linear Regression model** is trained on synthetic data to understand the relationship between training consistency and marathon completion outcomes.
+The goal is to demonstrate a complete machine learning workflow — from data splitting to model evaluation — using a simple, interpretable classification model.

 ---

 ## 📌 Problem Statement

-Does increasing weekly training improve the probability of completing a marathon?
+Does increasing weekly training improve the likelihood of completing a marathon?

-This project models that relationship using numerical features and evaluates performance on unseen test data.
+This project frames the question as a **binary classification problem** and evaluates how well a Logistic Regression model can predict marathon completion.

 ---

 ## 📊 Dataset

-- The dataset used in this project is **synthetic**
+- The dataset used is **synthetic**
-- Data was sourced from publicly available examples on the web
+- It was sourced from publicly available examples on the web
-- It is used **strictly for learning and demonstration purposes**
+- Used strictly for **learning and demonstration**
 - No real athlete or personal data is involved

+**Target Variable:**
+- `1` → Marathon completed
+- `0` → Marathon not completed

 ---

 ## ⚙️ Methodology

-- **Model Used:** Linear Regression
+- **Model Used:** Logistic Regression
 - **Train-Test Split:**
-  - 80% Training data
+  - 60% Training data
   - 20% Testing data
-- The model predicts binary outcomes:
-  - `1` → Marathon completed
-  - `0` → Marathon not completed
+- Model trained to estimate the **probability of completion** based on training frequency

 ---

 ## 📈 Model Evaluation

-The model is evaluated on test data using:
+The trained model is evaluated on unseen test data using:

 - Accuracy score
 - Confusion Matrix
 - Classification Report (Precision, Recall, F1-score)

-### Sample Results
+### Results Summary

 - **Accuracy:** ~90%
-- The model shows strong performance, especially for the positive completion class
+- Strong performance for the positive class (marathon completion)
-- Minor misclassifications are present, expected due to small dataset size
+- Minor misclassifications observed, expected due to small dataset size

 ---

 ## 🧠 Key Learnings

+- Logistic Regression is effective for simple binary outcome prediction
-- Regular weekly training shows a strong positive association with marathon completion
+- Weekly training frequency shows a strong positive association with marathon completion
 - Learned how to:
-  - Split data into train and test sets
-  - Fit a regression model
+  - Apply Logistic Regression for classification
-  - Interpret confusion matrices and classification reports
+  - Interpret precision, recall, and F1-score
-  - Evaluate model performance beyond accuracy alone
+  - Use confusion matrices for deeper evaluation than accuracy alone

 ---

 ## ⚠️ Limitations

 - Dataset is synthetic and limited in size
-- Linear regression is a simple baseline model
+- Model assumes a linear decision boundary
-- Results should not be interpreted as real-world athletic or medical advice
+- Results are illustrative and not meant for real-world athletic decision-making

 ---

 ## 🚀 Future Improvements

-- Generate custom synthetic data programmatically
+- Generate synthetic data programmatically
-- Try Logistic Regression for binary classification
-- Add ROC curve and AUC score analysis
+- Add ROC curve and AUC analysis
-- Increase dataset size for more robust evaluation
+- Compare with other classifiers (Decision Tree, Random Forest)
+- Include probability threshold tuning

 ---